damodharpai707/Steganography-using-AES-256-Algorithm/README.md

 ## 📖 How to Run
 1. Clone the repository: `git clone https://github.com/damodharpai707/Steganography-using-AES-256-Algorithm.git`
-2. Follow the instructions in the code to input your cover image and data.
+2. Follow the instructions in the code to input your cover image and data or follow the project report at [Github]().
 3. Use the provided commands for encryption and decryption.